zchking/docs/pages/katalon-studio/tutorials/data_driven_testing.md

 This testing process is quite popular and normally applied right after the record and playback mode.
 In other words, once a set of testing object under a test case is captured, testers will need to add more input values from the external data files to ensure the application can handle the most number of scenarios in the future.

-In the control methodology, the external information is “read” from a database that can be any of the below data files.
+In the control methodology, the external information is "read" from a database that can be any of the below data files.

 *   Datapools
 *   Excel files